People use fast and flat simulation to reason about new games: Abstract

 \section{Abstract}

-Games have long been a microcosm for studying planning and reasoning in both natural and artificial intelligence (AI), especially with a focus on expert-level or even super-human play~\citep{chase1973mind, campbell2002deep, gobet2004moves, silver2016mastering, silver2017mastering_go, van2023expertise}.
+Games have long been a microcosm for studying planning and reasoning in both natural and artificial intelligence (AI), often focusing on expert-level or even super-human play~\citep{chase1973mind, campbell2002deep, gobet2004moves, silver2016mastering, silver2017mastering_go, van2023expertise}.
 But real life also pushes human intelligence along a different frontier, requiring people to flexibly navigate decision-making problems that they have never thought about before.
-Here, we use \textit{novice} gameplay to study how people make decisions and form judgments in new problem settings.
-We show that people are systematic and adaptively rational in how they play a game for the first time, or evaluate a game (e.g., how fair or how fun it is likely to be) before they have played it even once.
-We explain these capacities via a computational cognitive model that we call the ``Intuitive Gamer''.
-The model is based on mechanisms of \textit{fast and flat (depth-limited) goal-directed probabilistic simulation}---analogous to those used in Monte Carlo tree-search models of expert game-play, but scaled down to use very few stochastic samples, simple goal heuristics for evaluating actions, and no deep search.
-In a series of large-scale behavioral studies with over 1000 participants and 121 two-player strategic board games (almost all novel to our participants), our model quantitatively captures human judgments and decisions varying the amount and kind of experience people have with a game---from no experience at all (``just thinking''), to a single round of play, to indirect experience watching another person and predicting how they should play---and does so significantly better than much more compute-intensive expert-level models.
-More broadly, our work offers new insights into how people rapidly evaluate, act, and make suggestions when encountering novel problems, and could inform the design of more flexible and human-like AI systems that can determine not just how to solve new tasks, but whether a task is worth thinking about at all.\footnote{\,*\,indicates equal contributions.
-Correspondence: \texttt{\{katiemc, cedzhang, zyzzyva, barba, cheyette, jbt\}@mit.edu}, \texttt{\{gdrtodd\}@nyu.edu}, \texttt{\{aw665\}@cam.ac.uk}, \texttt{\{tomg\}@princeton.edu}.}
+Here, we use \textit{novice} gameplay to study how people reason about new problem settings.
+Through a series of large-scale behavioral studies with over $1000$ participants and $121$ two-player strategic board games (almost all novel to our participants), we show that people are systematic and adaptively rational in how they play a game for the first time, or evaluate a game (e.g., how fair or how fun it is likely to be) before they have played it even once.
+We explain these capacities via a computational cognitive model that we call the ``Intuitive Gamer'', a model based on mechanisms of \textit{fast and flat (depth-limited) goal-directed probabilistic simulation}.
+Our work offers new insights into how people rapidly evaluate, act, and make suggestions when encountering novel problems, and could inform the design of more flexible and human-like AI systems that can determine not just how to solve new tasks, but whether a task is worth thinking about at all.